ADDP: Learning General Representations for Image Recognition and Generation with Alternating Denoising Diffusion Process: Experiments

 \subsection{Implementation Details}

-\textbf{Network.} We adopt the VQ tokenizer from the off-the-shelf VQGAN~\cite{esser2021taming, chang2022maskgit} model released by MAGE~\cite{li2022mage}.
-MAGE Base model is used as the token predictor in Eq.~\eqref{equ:z_soft}.
-Note that the MAGE model is only used in training, but not in inference.
-We adopt a ViT-Base~\cite{dosovitskiy2021image} model as the encoder, and use 8 Transformer~\cite{vaswani2017attention} blocks of 768 feature dimension as the decoder.
-For the decoder inputs, we use three sets of separate learnable positional embeddings for pixels, tokens and \verb|<MASK>| tokens.
+\textbf{Network.} The VQ tokenizer is adopted from the off-the-shelf VQGAN~\citep{esser2021taming, chang2022maskgit} model released by MAGE~\citep{li2022mage}.
+MAGE-Large is used as the token predictor.
+Note that the token predictor is used \textit{for training only} and can be discarded in inference.
+ViT-Large~\citep{dosovitskiy2021image} is adopted as the encoder of \name, and the decoder consists of 8 Transformer~\citep{vaswani2017attention} blocks.

-\textbf{Training.} Our models are trained on ImageNet-1k~\cite{deng2009imagenet} dataset.
-The total number of denoising steps is set as $T = 100$.
-For masking strategy, we sample step $t$ from the values of 1, 2, $\dots$, $T$, while ensuring the mask ratio distribution close to that of MAGE~\cite{li2022mage} for a fair comparison.
-To accommodate our model with different denoising steps in inference, we further sample $\Delta t$ from a uniform discrete distribution over 1 to 5. $z_{t+\Delta t}$ is used to replace $z_{t+1}$.
-AdamW~\cite{loshchilov2017decoupled} optimizer with a peak learning rate of $1.5\times 10^{-3}$ is used.
-The model is trained for 1600 epochs with 40 warmup epochs and batch size of 4096.
-Please see Appendix for more details.
+\textbf{Training.} \name~is trained on ImageNet-1k~\citep{deng2009imagenet} dataset.
+The total denoising step is $T = 100$.
+For masking strategy, we sample step $t$ from the values of 1, 2, $\dots$, $T$, while ensuring the mask ratio distribution close to that of MAGE~\citep{li2022mage} for a fair comparison.
+AdamW~\citep{loshchilov2017decoupled} optimizer with a peak learning rate of $1.5\times 10^{-3}$ is used.
+The model is trained for 800 epochs with 40 warmup epochs and batch size of 4096.

-\textbf{Image Recognition.} The transfer performance of image classification on ImageNet-1k~\cite{deng2009imagenet}, object detection on COCO~\cite{lin2014microsoft} and semantic segmentation on ADE20k~\cite{zhou2019semantic} are used for evaluation.
-We use the pre-trained encoder as backbone and append task-specific heads for different tasks.
-Please see Appendix for more details.
+\textbf{Image Recognition.} We evaluate the transfer performance of image classification on ImageNet-1k~\citep{deng2009imagenet}, object detection on COCO~\citep{lin2014microsoft} and semantic segmentation on ADE20k~\citep{zhou2019semantic} respectively.
+The pre-trained encoder is used as backbone and task-specific heads are appended for different tasks.

-\textbf{Image Generation.} After training, we use iterative decoding as in MaskGIT~\cite{chang2022maskgit} to iteratively fill in masked tokens and generate images.
+\textbf{Image Generation.} After training, we use iterative decoding as in MaskGIT~\citep{chang2022maskgit} to iteratively fill in masked tokens and generate images.
 By default, we recover one token per step.

-Please see Appendix for more details and the generated images by our method.
+Please refer to Appendix for more implementation details as well as the generated images of \name.